web_0347.jpg

 It is important to give yourself enough time to line up all the elements necessary for your fellowship applications, as some of the earliest fellowship deadlines fall soon after classes start in September.

 Use your second year, particularly spring and summer, to learn about nonprofit organizations and fellowships in areas that interest you and to line up recommenders.
-If you are applying for national project-based fellowships, like Skadden and Equal Justice Works, your 2L summer is the time to develop your project in conjunction with a sponsoring organization.
+If you are applying for national project-based fellowships, like Skadden and Equal Justice Works, your 2L summer can be a time to develop your project in conjunction with a sponsoring organization.

 As you investigate 2L summer opportunities, take particular note of organizations that offer fellowships or are willing to sponsor fellowship candidates.
 Consider establishing a relationship with one of those organizations by spending all or part of your summer interning there.
 If you are interested in organizations where you have not worked, get in touch with them.
 Be aware that some larger organizations, which regularly sponsor candidates for the national project-based fellowships, solicit resumes and interview potential candidates during the summer, often establishing deadlines to apply for sponsorship early in the summer.